samrushing/caesure/README.md

     $ telnet /tmp/caesure.bd

-[telnet to a unix sock is bsd only, try netcat on linux or bind to 127.0.0.1]
+telnet to a unix sock is bsd only, on linux try:

+    $ nc -CU /tmp/caesure.bd

 you'll get a python prompt: